-UPDATES! *HB0205 – Public Schools – Provision of Menstrual Hygiene Products – Requirement – In the House – Third Reading Passed (93-43) In the Senate – Third Reading Passed with Amendments (47-0) *SB0427 – In the Senate – Third Reading Passed (47-0) Voted favorable with amendments to match the house version by the House Ways & Means Committee 4/9/2021.
+UPDATES! *HB0205 – Public Schools – Provision of Menstrual Hygiene Products – Requirement – In the House – Third Reading Passed (93-43) In the Senate – Third Reading Passed with Amendments (47-0) *SB0427 – In the Senate – Third Reading Passed (47-0) In the House – Third Reading Passed with Amendments (102-33)

 Lead bill sponsors: Delegate Kirill Reznik and Senator Sarah Elfreth